-In this easy step guide, we’ll sideload the custom ROM zip package file by implementing commands in the CMD window.
-But you might be thinking why use sideload when you can flash the custom ROM using TWRP recovery?
+This easy step guide will sideload the custom ROM zip package file by implementing commands in the CMD window.
+But you might be thinking, why use sideload when you can flash the custom ROM using TWRP recovery?

 The answer is quite simple.
-If in case you accidentally format or factory reset your Android device with internal memory only (no external SD card), then it is pretty difficult to restore the default settings.
+If you accidentally format or factory reset your Android device with internal memory only (no external SD card), then it is pretty tricky to restore the default settings.

-At such times you can either flash an official stock firmware or use ADB sideload to install custom ROM directly from a PC.
-Hence, ADB sideload can be a lifesaver for those who have bricked their handset and there is no possible way to load the ROM.
+At such times you can either flash official stock firmware or use ADB sideload to install custom ROM directly from a PC.
+Hence, ADB sideload can be a lifesaver for those who have bricked their handset, and there is no possible way to load the ROM.

 What is Android Debug Bridge?